jonbran/MCP-Scheduler/Scheduler-host-integration.md

 ### Complete MCP Integration Flow

-The following code demonstrates a complete implementation for an AI agent integrating with the MCP Scheduler service:
+The following code demonstrates a complete implementation for an AI agent integrating with the MCP Scheduler service using the standard MCP protocol endpoints:

 ```javascript
 class McpSchedulerClient {